 School of Education Announces Open-Rank Faculty Position Search Based on Commitment to Diversity

 The School of Education has joined a campus-wide initiative to hire leading research faculty who are strongly committed to promoting the success of underrepresented minority students and addressing the needs of our increasingly diverse state.
-The School is now accepting applications for an open-rank faculty position from candidates with a strong disciplinary background in any current or emerging areas in the field of education.
-Instead of a traditional search based on discipline, this search puts emphasis on identifying and hiring a candidate who has already demonstrated significant dedication to diversity, equity and/or inclusion among underrepresented students or communities.
-Applicants can find more information and application instructions on the UC Davis Recruit website.
-To ensure full consideration by the committee, applicants are encouraged to apply by February 18, 2019.
-Please share among your networks!
+The School is accepted applications for an open-rank faculty position from candidates with a strong disciplinary background in any current or emerging areas in the field of education up until February 18, 2019.

 According to New Faculty Research, Students Benefit When a “Professor Cares”